About Lawyer Headshots

 How Much Do Lawyer Headshots Cost?

-Lawyer headshots cost between $65 and $750 depending on geography, package, and provider.
-The upper end is likely a complete rip-off unless you’re looking for an extremely specific style.
-The bottom end is going to produce some truly terrible photos.
+Attorney headshots cost between $65 and $750 depending on geography, package, and provider.
+The bottom end of this range is going to produce some truly terrible photos.

 When considering pricing, remember to look at a) licensing (who owns the photos) and b) retouching fees.